+Course Details

+Enrolment profile

-Course Details Enrolment profile 2020 2021 2022 2023 2024 CSP commencing load CSP total load Reason for closure Does the course prepare students for entry to any occupation that is experiencing a Skills Shortage?
+2020 2021 2022 2023 2024

+CSP commencing load

+CSP total load

+Reason for closure

+occupation that is experiencing Does the course prepare students for entry to any occupation that is experiencing a Skills Shortage?
 If so, how will the Provider address this issue?

 Is closing the course likely to create a Skills Shortage in an occupation because the Provider is the sole or dominant provider of the national skill base for that occupation?

-If so, how will the Provider address this issue?
-Is the course a specialised course directed at the regional economy?
+If so, how will the Provider add dress this issue ?

+Is the course a specialised cour Is the course a specialised course directed at the regional economy?

 What impact is closing the course likely to have on the skills base of that regional economy?

 How will the Provider address this issue?

 Is the course in an area of priority for example in education, nursing and allied health, information technology and engineering?

 How will the Provider address this issue?

 Outline the teach out provisions to ensure existing students can complete their chosen course of study